Design & UI

 Behind the Museum’s initiative to re-platform the website from a closed system to an open source system like Drupal 8 was another, perhaps even larger, initiative: a plan to “open source” the museum’s entire collection.
-They want to bring all 100,000 objects online (they have a little over 13,000 available prior to launch, a mere 13%) and use a Creative Commons license system that would allow visitors to download and repurpose high-resolution images whenever the objects are in the public domain.
+They will bring all 100,000 objects online (they have a little over 13,000 available prior to launch, a mere 13%) and use a Creative Commons license system that allows visitors to download and repurpose high-resolution images whenever the objects are in the public domain.
 This was the heart of the revolution upon which the RISD Museum was about to embark.

 MuseumPlus & Drupal 8 equals Open Access

-While we were hesitant at first, the concept of the homepage being a gateway into the physical space works very well.
-Without choosing a path via the navigation, the video is just the exterior of the museum.
-Click on Visit or Exhibitions & Events and the video takes the viewer inside to explore the spaces and the objects.
-Instead of a homepage that assumes a visitor wants to see everything and then choose something to explore deeper, this one introduces them to the content in a way that connects them to the physical space and shows them around without a commitment to one type of content.
-It is a pretty radical idea for a museum to run with, but this approach has proved fortuitous.
+A bold storytelling idea came out of our collective collaborative process — the homepage experience opens with four videos, a cinematic exterior shot and three interior videos that explore the three main sections of the navigation.
+The homepage becomes a gateway into the physical space.
+Choosing a path via the navigation takes the viewer inside to explore the spaces and the objects.
+Instead of a homepage that assumes a visitor wants to see everything and then choose something to explore deeper, this one introduces them to the content in a way that connects them to the physical space.

 An Evolving Partnership